-The College continues to look to continue to diversify income streams, increase its Marine provision and the number of international students and to continue to ensure its curriculum meets the needs of young people, adults and employers.
+The College continues to look to continue to diversify income streams, increase its Marine provision and the number of international students and to continue to ensure its curriculum meets the needs of young people, adults and employers within the current funding constraints.

-In order to deliver this the College is implementing a property strategy that looks to make the best and best value use of the facilities it has.
-The College has received all 3 rounds of Enhanced Renewal Grant from the Skills Funding Agency as well as College Capital

-Investment Fund so far towards its refurbishment programme and in 2014 was successful with its latest bid to the Local Enterprise Partnership for capital funds for 2015/16.
+In order to deliver this the College is implementing a property strategy that looks to make the best use of its facilities.
+The College has received all 3 rounds of Enhanced Renewal Grant from the Skills Funding Agency as well as College Capital Investment Fund so far towards its refurbishment programme and in 2014 was successful with its latest bid to the Local Enterprise Partnership for capital funds for projects to be completed in 2015/16.